 Free German Lessons

 These free German lessons will teach you how to improve your German knowledge and pronunciation immensely.
-Make sure that you use Rocket Record, our voice recognition technology (available on Chrome only at this stage) to get your German pronunciation perfect!
+Make sure that you use Rocket Record, our voice recognition technology to get your German pronunciation perfect!

 At the bottom of each German lesson you will find the Testing section.
 Using these scientifically designed tests will help your recall of all the German that you have learned!